 Are you weary of the increasing polarization in our public discourse at the very time we need government leadership to address our biggest problems?

-The Wisconsin Council of Churches, the Interfaith Conference of Greater Milwaukee and other partners are sponsoring a “Season of Civility.”
-Read on to learn about some of the components of this program and how you and your congregation can participate.
+In 2012, the Wisconsin Council of Churches, the Interfaith Conference of Greater Milwaukee and other partners sponsored a “Season of Civility.”
+Read on to learn about this initiative and to find resources to help your congregation promote civil conversations in your community.

-- Capital Times (Madison) article on Season of Civility launch here
+Capital Times (Madison) article on Season of Civility launch.

-- Wisconsin State Journal article on services of reconciliation in Madison here
+Wisconsin State Journal article on services of reconciliation in Madison.

-- Hear Wisconsin Public Radio’s Kathleen Dunn interview WCC Executive Director Scott Anderson about the Season of Civility project here
+Hear Wisconsin Public Radio’s Kathleen Dunn interview WCC Executive Director Scott Anderson about the Season of Civility project.

-- More good press on the Council’s Season of Civility initiative from Capital Times editorial writer Phil Haslanger.
-Click here
+More good press on the Council’s Season of Civility initiative from Capital Times editorial writer Phil Haslanger.

 Parker Palmer, Healing the Heart of Democracy

-Author Parker Palmer has recently released a new book, Healing the Heart of Democracy: The Courage to Create a Politics Worthy of the Human Spirit.
-Parker sees a valuable role for faith communities in renewing our civic life.
-The Season of Civility Project uses Healing the Heart of Democracy as a departure point for constructively addressing our differences, and by helping Wisconsin’s religious community take the lead in modeling a more faithful and life-giving manner of civil discourse.
+In Healing the Heart of Democracy: The Courage to Create a Politics Worthy of the Human Spirit, Parker Palmer sees a valuable role for faith communities in renewing our civic life.
+The Season of Civility Project used the book as a departure point for constructively addressing our differences, and for helping Wisconsin’s religious community take the lead in modeling a more faithful and life-giving manner of civil discourse.

 Discussion Guide for Congregations

 You can practice and develop the skills for civil conversation in your congregation.
-The Center for Courage and Renewal has produced “Healing Democracy Action Circles Guide,” a six-session discussion guide on based on the book Healing the Heart of Democracy by Parker Palmer.
+The Center for Courage and Renewal has produced “Healing Democracy Action Circles Guide,” a six-session discussion guide on based on Parker Palmer’s book.
 The Wisconsin Council of Churches, Interfaith Council of Greater Milwaukee, and other partnering groups, have prepared supplements for using the Guide in faith communities.

 The Guide explores each of five “habits of the heart” that are essential for sustaining a healthy democracy: